Sexual Assault | Nevada Definitions And Statues

 Sexual assault of spouse by spouse (NRS 200.373), It is no defense to a charge of sexual assault that the perpetrator was, at the time of the assault, married to the victim, if the assault was committed by force or by the threat of force.

-For More information on Nevada Revised Statues and Nevada Law, please visit the Nevada Legislature Website.
+For More information on Nevada Revised Statutes and Nevada Law, please visit the Nevada Legislature Website.